owkin/GrAIdient/Docs/Concepts/PLUGIN.md

 # 📚 Plugin

-It is possible to create a new repository that depends on MAKit and to create custom new layers and activation functions that extend the ones in MAKit.
+It is possible to create a new repository that depends on GrAIdient and to create custom new layers and activation functions that extend the ones in GrAIdient.

 ## Create a New Layer